shanet/blog/about/index.md

 #### This Site

-This website is generated with [Jekyll](https://jekyllrb.com/) because I ❤️ Ruby and because static websites are wonderful.
-The intention is to be as simple, fast, and minimalist as possible.
-That means no JavaScript, hand-crafted HTML, and no trackers/ads/other bs.
+This website is generated with [Jekyll](https://jekyllrb.com/) because I ❤️ Ruby.
+The intention is to be as minimalist, fast, and simple as possible.
+That means no JavaScript, hand-crafted HTML, and no AI/trackers/ads/other bs.
 The web used to be fun and free; {{ site.title }} is my small attempt at keeping that magic alive.

 <div class="clear"></div>